What is Psychology?

 Online Psychology Education in Florida

-Are you considering enrolling in a psychology degree program in Florida?
-This major is ideal for those interested in studying cognitive, emotional, and social processes, and behaviors.
-Every program is different, but most are designed to help student develop the knowledge and skills necessary to observe, interpret, and record how people relate to one another and to their environments.
+Considering a psychology degree in Florida?
+This major is perfect for those interested in cognitive, emotional, and social processes.
+Programs typically focus on developing skills to observe, interpret, and record how people interact with each other and their environment.

-The educational services, healthcare, and social assistance industry is the third largest in Florida.
-It accounts for $100 billion in revenue each year.
-As of May 2020, the state employed 1,520 psychiatrists and tens of thousands of counselors with various specialties.
-Florida consistently hires more professionals in many of these fields than most other states.
+The educational services, healthcare, and social assistance industry in Florida generates $100 billion annually.
+As of May 2020, the state employed 1,850 psychiatrists and tens of thousands of counselors, consistently hiring more professionals in these fields than most states.

 While some colleges and universities offer associate degrees in psychology, this level of education is not enough to pursue most professions in the field.
 Students enrolled will receive a broad introduction to the career and coursework may help build related skills.
 Some entry-level jobs in social services, management, or customer service may be available, but additional education will be necessary to qualify for most professional opportunities.